Software Test Management

 3. Test Relevance: In most environments, software development and testing is a continuous process and over time you can have a large number of tests.
 Unfortunately, as software evolves (with new or updated features, changed processes, etc.) some of the tests become redundant or duplicate.
 It can be challenging managing test library to ensure that only quality test cases exist, especially if your testing framework does not allow for easy review of the individual test cases/scenarios.
 You should be able to log and keep a track of the entire test creation life cycle (including updates).
 For instance, you should be able to track the test creation date, the module/release version for which the test was created, the test case revision history along with the name of individuals who authored the tests.
 This would make a periodic review of test cases to identify redundant scenarios much easier and keep your test library lean and clean.
 It will ensure a test environment that provides high-quality test results that you can rely on to make decisions.
 You do not want to rely on the results from redundant tests by ignoring “passed” results or waste your time by acting on “failed” results that they produce.

 4. Test Usage: If there are test scenarios exceeding 2 months sitting in your library, there is a possibility that they are just taking up space and may not be required anymore.
 It is vital that your testing framework should be able to identify such test scenarios so that you can make apt decisions, either to re-prioritize or re-categorize them for efficient usage or get rid of them.

 By maintaining your test libraries through regular checks, you will certainly have a manageable test environment that produces reliable results on which you can make assertions and also ensure a faster and better software development process.

 CloudQA and Effective Test Management

 CloudQA is much more than just a Web Test Automation tool.
-It has some helpful features that makes test management much simpler.
+It has some helpful features that make test management much simpler.